fleschutz/my-backups/docs/Glossary.md

 **Retention time:** the amount of time in which a given set of data will remain available for restore.
 Some backup products rely on daily copies of data and measure retention in terms of days.
 Others retain a number of copies of data changes regardless of the amount of time.

+**Robocopy** is a command-line file transfer utility for Microsoft Windows.
+Robocopy is functionally more comprehensive than the COPY command and XCOPY, but replaces neither.
+Created by Kevin Allen and first released as part of the Windows NT 4.0 Resource Kit, it has been a standard feature of Windows since Windows Vista and Windows Server 2008.

 **Site-to-site backup:** backup, over the internet, to an offsite location under the user's control.
 Similar to remote backup except that the owner of the data maintains control of the storage location.

 **Synthetic backup:** a restorable backup image that is synthesized on the backup server from a previous full backup and all the incremental backups since then.
 It is equivalent to what a full backup would be if it were taken at the time of the last incremental backup.